mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

 Each entry also has a table of column descriptions and data formats.
 This supplements the card figure.
 Additional text accompanies any record formats that need extended discussion.

 Some data are real numbers.
-For these fields, the implicit decimal point is shown as a black dot on the ca.. figure, just above the information entry row.
+For these fields, the implicit decimal point is shown as a black dot on the card. figure, just above the information entry row.
 Note that you can enter data with an explicit decimal point in any position within the field.
 A black dot that appears at the extreme right side of a field represents a decimal point at the right end (least significant digit) of a number.
 All other black dots appear above a line, indicating that the decimal point will fall between the digits on either side.

 All IPF data record types are identified by the characters in columns 1 and 2.
 To fully specify a particular record, additional fields need to be filled in.
 These additional ID fields are usually the bus name and base kV.
 ID fields are called out in the column description tables.